daledavies/moodle-tool_registrationrules/README.md

 This helps reduce spam account registrations by comparing the submitted username, email address and IP address against a global database of known spammers provided by the free [Stop Forum Spam](https://www.stopforumspam.com/) service, an effective layer of protection against automated and malicious account creation.

 - *This plugin communicates with external systems but does not require you to register for a user account.*

+#### Verify Mail Server

+This rule ensures that the email domain provided during registration has valid mail server DNS records, known as MX records.
+These indicate that the domain is configured to handle email traffic, helping to prevent signups using non-functional or randomly generated email addresses.

 ---